 RH Bophelo may offer new shares by way of consideration as well as cash in making investments.
 The Company may, in appropriate circumstances, issue debt securities or otherwise borrow money to complete an investment.

 RH Bophelo will actively manage the investment life cycle of investee companies to maximise the financial returns through appropriate exit mechanisms at maturity of investments.

-It is envisaged, that to the extent that debt investments are used by RH Bophelo, these will mostly be self-liquidating through the repayment of capital, whilst equity investments will be realised at full market value through sale.
+It is envisaged that, to the extent that debt investments are used by RH Bophelo, these will mostly be self-liquidating through the repayment of capital, whilst equity investments will be realised at full market value through sales.

 In the case of investee companies with strong positive cash flow, active growth strategies will be pursued, or alternatively high dividend distributions in order to create annuity type income.
-In exceptional cases equity realisation may be by the way of initial public offerings and listing of shares on the JSE.
+In exceptional cases, equity realisation may be by way of initial public offerings and listing of shares on the JSE.

 In addition to the use of its own resources, RH Bophelo will employ external financing as a source of capital.
 RH Bophelo will use borrowings to advance cash flows in order to increase overall returns.
 The Board will adopt policies from time to time to set limits on the extent of the company’s borrowings.
 Interest rate movement risk will be mitigated by using inflation-linked rate loans or other hedging instruments.
 The implementation of such policies and the use of such instruments largely serve to make interest on borrowings a known and controlled expense.

 RH Bophelo will use borrowings to fund acquisitions on a case by case basis, and only where it is satisfied that the overall yield from a particular prospective acquisition is or will be greater than the cost of the borrowing required for that particular acquisition, or when the leveraging produces enhanced returns.